SohnQuixote/homeworks/README.md

 # Purpose

-This repository is for storing homeworks which is done from 2016 to 2021
+This repository is for storing tasks done from 2016 to 2021